-- Attend C2D2 workshops/watch the resume and cover letter videos, draft your professional resume and cover letter, and create your LinkedIn profile.
+Attend Career Center workshops/watch the resume and cover letter videos, draft your professional resume and cover letter, and create your LinkedIn profile.

-- Have your resume reviewed by a career development advisor or meet with C2D2's resume expert.
+Have your resume reviewed by a career development advisor or meet with a Career Center's resume expert.

-- Meet with your Career Advisor in C2D2 to learn more about experiential learning opportunities.
+Meet with your Career Center Advisor to learn more about experiential learning opportunities.

 This is the time when you'll probably focus more energy on exploring career areas that interest you, based on your aspirations.

-- Develop career exploration skills.
-Attend the C2D2 seminars on resume writing, business etiquette, career exploration and interviewing skills, managing social media.
-Resume and cover letter critiques are available during walk-in hours (listed on our web site).
+Develop career exploration skills.
+Attend Career Center seminars on resume writing, business etiquette, career exploration and interviewing skills, managing social media.
+Resume and cover letter critiques are available during drop-in hours (listed on our web site).